 Impact on tympanostomy tube procedures (Paper IV)

-Demographic data regarding the study birth-cohorts are summarized in Chapter 5.1.
-In total during the study period, 14,351 children underwent 20,373 tympanostomy tube placements, 57% of whom were male.
+Demographic data regarding the study birth-cohorts is summarized in Chapter 5.1.
+In total, during the study period, 14,351 children underwent 20,373 tympanostomy tube placements, 57% of whom were male.
 The median age of children undergoing their first tympanostomy procedure was 17 months (IQR 13-24).
-In the subset of children who underwent a tympanostomy tube placement during the study period, 10,248 (71%) only underwent one procedure, 2,902 (20%) underwent two, and 1201 (8%) underwent three or more.
+In the subset of children who underwent a tympanostomy tube placement during the study period, 10,248 (71%) underwent only one procedure, 2,902 (20%) underwent two, and 1201 (8%) underwent three or more.
 Almost all (98%) of the procedures were performed in private outpatient clinics.
-The number of otolaryngologists doing outpatient tympanostomy tube placements increased from 15 in 2005 to 23 in 2016.
+The number of otolaryngologists performing outpatient tympanostomy tube placements increased from 15 in 2005 to 23 in 2016.
 Each surgeon performed a median of 123 (IQR: 56.5-196) procedures each year.
 The study’s population is summarized in Table 25.

 Table 25 Demographic information regarding the study’s birth-cohorts